Jobizo/my-react-wordpress-app/README.md

 Commands

 Branch master and build-app-for-heroku start Runs node server for development ( in watch mode ).
-The server.js sends all front end route request to index.html and then all front end route requests is handled by reach router
-Branch jwt-verify-with-node and login-with-jwt-wordpress-plugin dev Runs webpack dev server for development ( in watch mode ) Common
+The server.js sends all front end route request to index.html and then all front end route requests is handled by reach router.
+Branch jwt-verify-with-node and login-with-jwt-wordpress-plugin dev Runs webpack dev server for development ( in watch mode )

-prod Runs webpack in production mode
+Common prod Runs webpack in production mode

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.